Welcome, Guest

 USMLE Pass Rates by School – Let’s Compare

-Posted by: Sebastian - 07-14-2025, 06:39 PM - Forum: Experiences from students who cleared USMLE - No Replies
+Posted by: Sebastian - 07-14-2025, 06:39 PM - Forum: Experiences from students who cleared USMLE - Replies (2)

 With USMLE pass rates close to U.S. med school averages, TAU outperforms many Caribbean schools.
 Its rigorous prep programs and clinical training contribute to high residency match rates and licensing success.